What is a Loft Apartment?

-For contemporary style blended with an old-school aesthetic, it doesn’t get more classic than Chicago loft apartments.
+For contemporary style blended with an old-school aesthetic, it doesn’t get more classic than Chicago lofts for rent.
 Find spacious timber lofts for rent that are built in former warehouses, modern loft apartments designed with today's most convenient appliances and amenities, or discover renovated factory lofts that combine old and new with unmistakable style.
 Many of these places boast high ceilings and industrial design elements, but history buffs will find plenty of additional interesting factoids and details if they choose loft apartments in Chicago.

-Types of Lofts For Rent in Chicago
+Types of Chicago Lofts For Rent

 A Timber Loft probably matches many renters' preconception of what lofts look like.
 Sturdy wooden beams and timber-clad ceilings are a defining trait for Timber Lofts.
 These are spread across the city in various neighborhoods, with Bronzeville, Lakeview and Noble Square containing some fine examples.